bahrus/xtal-sip/README.md

 That's where \<xtal-sip\> fits in.

 Whether using HTML Imports, or classic JavaScript references, or ES6 Modules, there's a pretty good principle that we can assume regarding web components:  *Each web component will depend on only one top-level reference*.
 (One small exception to that rule, at least in spirit, appears to be with components that depend on icon libraries, like paper-icon-button).
 Of course, that reference file itself will likely specify multiple other references recursively, following standardized module conventions, which is all fine and good.
-As I indicated earlier, \<xtal-sip\> is meant for content-heavy, non reusable web compositions, as opposed to highly reusable web components.
+As I indicated earlier, \<xtal-sip\> is meant for content-heavy, macro, largely non reusable web compositions, as opposed to highly reusable micro web components.

 xtal-sip assumes that web sites will want to take advantage of the recent web standard that allows  [content to be preloaded](https://developer.mozilla.org/en-US/docs/Web/HTML/Preloading_content):